Erythema migrans: Presentation

 The initial sign of about 80% of Lyme infections is an erythema migrans (EM) rash at the site of a tick bite, often near skin folds, such as the armpit, groin, or back of knee, on the trunk, under clothing straps, or in children's hair, ear, or neck.
 Most people who get infected do not remember seeing a tick or the bite.
 The EM rash appears typically one or two weeks (range 3–32 days) after the bite.
 The most distinctive features of the EM rash are the speed and extent to which it expands, respectively 2–3 cm per day and up to a diameter of 5–70 cm (50% attain more than 16 cm).
 The rash is usually circular or oval, red or bluish, and may have an elevated or darker center.
 In about 79% of cases in Europe but only 19% of cases in endemic areas of the U.S., the rash gradually clears from the center toward the edges, possibly forming a "bull's eye" pattern.
 The rash may feel warm but usually is not itchy, is rarely tender or painful, and takes up to four weeks to resolve if untreated.

 The EM rash is often accompanied by symptoms of a viral-like illness, including fatigue, headache, body aches, fever, and chills, but usually not nausea or upper-respiratory problems.
 These symptoms may also appear without a rash, or linger after the rash disappears.
 Lyme can progress to later stages without these symptoms or a rash.

 A person with an asymptomatic EM rash can easily miss its significance.
 However, if the initial EM rash is not treated, the infection can disseminate through the lymphatic system or blood.
 Within days or weeks, additional EM rashes, usually smaller, can appear at other sites, or the infection can cause more serious complications in the nervous system, heart, or joints.

 Southern tick-associated rash illness

 Southern tick-associated rash illness (STARI) produces a similar rash pattern although it develops more quickly and is smaller.
 This erythema is also sometimes called erythema migrans or EM.
 The associated infectious agent has not been determined.
 Antibiotic treatment resolves the illness quickly.

 Treatment

 Both Lyme disease and STARI can be treated with antibiotics, particularly doxycycline.

-Amoxicillin in children lesss than 8years of age.
+Amoxicillin in children less than 8 years of age.